 The new version (appropriately named ‘New’) also includes a power adapter that provides a low-voltage power source for homes that lack a C-wire, which was a necessity for the old version.

-While the Honeywell Lyric T5 is probably the dumbest of the ‘smart’ thermostats, it’s remote app, geofencing, and excellent price point – it’s about half the price of the Nest Learning Thermostat! – make the Lyric T5 an effective, and sleek, energy saving device.Learn More – Check Price on Amazon
+While the Honeywell Lyric T5 is probably the dumbest of the ‘smart’ thermostats, it’s remote app, geofencing, and excellent price point – it’s about half the price of the Nest Learning Thermostat! – make the Lyric T5 an effective, and sleek, energy saving device.Learn More & Buy Now at Amazon

 Like the Honeywell thermostat above, the Lux Kono is one of the ‘dumber’ smart thermostats available.
 It doesn’t have any sensors like the Ecobee or any learning abilities like the Nest, but does include Wi-Fi capabilities, geofencing, and remote control via the app.
 It’s also half the price of the Ecobee and Nest offerings.